 “When I wake up, the other side of the bed is cold.
 My fingers stretch out, seeking Prim’s warmth but finding only the rough canvas of the mattress.
 She must have had bad dreams and climbed in with our mother.
 Of course, she did.
 This is the day of the reaping.”

 As you can see, as a reader, you are “inside” the narrator’s head.
+You are one with their eyes, ears, mouth, and all of their senses.
 You know everything that they know and nothing more.
-You are one with their eyes, ears, mouth, and all of their senses.
 This allows for a potent bond between the reader and the character.

 In the first person, the reader lives and breathes in the character’s shoes, so their connection is profound.
-Therefore, this type of point allows for very powerful emotional rapport, as the reader feels everything that the character feels and will soon care profoundly about what happens to them.
+Therefore, this type of point allows for very powerful emotional rapport, as the reader feels everything the character feels and will soon care profoundly about what happens to them.

 There are some things to be aware of when writing in the first person: First of all, the character cannot know things they would not otherwise know.
 Slipping in the information they shouldn’t have will break the point of view and break the reader’s trust.
 This is a limitation of the first-person POV.
 You cannot tell the reader what the first-person character doesn’t know.

 First Person Details

 The reverse of that is also true.
 If your main character is the murderer, then he knows that he is the murderer.
 You cannot hide that from the reader because the reader is one with your character, so everything he knows, the reader knows.
 So, most likely, a murder-mystery novel written from the point of view of the murderer will not really be a mystery.
-The ploy would have to exist somewhere else—maybe in how the detective figures it out.
+The ploy would have to exist somewhere else—perhaps in how the detective figures it out.
 But you cannot hide what the character knows.